 THE HOLIDAYS ARE, ABOVE ALL, A TIME FOR FAMILY to enjoy time together.
 But exchanging gifts is a big part of that experience.
 Some people plan months in advance to buy the perfect gifts for everyone on their list; others love waiting until the last minute, certain that serendipity will lead them to some unexpected treasures.

-Bargains, of course, can be harder to find when you wait, which may be why more than half of holiday gift givers have already started shopping: 57% began in early November, according to the National Retail Federation's 2015 Consumer Holiday Spending Survey.
+Bargains, of course, can be harder to find when you wait, which may be why more than half of holiday gift givers have already started shopping: 41% began in October or earlier, according to the National Retail Federation's 2016 Consumer Holiday Spending Survey.
 If you're a procrastinator—or just haven't had the time to go shopping—never fear.
 The following tips can help you survive the last-minute rush without going over budget.

 1. Make a list—and check it twice.
 Write down everyone you plan to give gifts to—from your nearest and dearest to the mail carrier.
 Then put a dollar figure next to each name.
 Having price limits in mind makes it far easier to avoid overspending.

-Many of the people on your list may get more joy from knowing you're contributing to a cause in their name than they might from receiving yet another sweater or electronic toy.
+Many of the people on your list may get more joy from knowing you're contributing to a cause in their name than they might get from receiving yet another sweater or electronic toy.

 2. Give the gift of giving.
 Search online for nonprofits that match the values of the people on your list.
-Many of those people may get more joy from knowing you're contributing to a cause in their name than they might from receiving yet another sweater or electronic toy.
+Many of them may get more joy from knowing you're contributing to a cause in their name than they might get from receiving yet another sweater or electronic toy.
 For suggestions, take a look at New York Times columnist Nicholas Kristof's annual gift guide, "Gifts with Meaning."

 3. Bring your smart phone.
 When you spot a deal at the mall, look before you pounce.
-A growing number of shoppers—more than 21% of smart phone owners, according to the National Retail Federation —are using their phones to see if they can get the same thing for a better price elsewhere.
-If the store you're in has a price-match policy, you can cash in on extra savings then and there.
+A growing number of shoppers—38% of smartphone owners, according to the National Retail Federation—are using their phones to see if they can get the same item for a better price elsewhere.
+If the store has a price-match policy, you can cash in on extra savings right then and there.